brucex11/electronix_microelec_neamen/run/chap06/README_Chap06.md

 # Python Project MICROELEC_NEAMEN
-# Electronix Microelectronics Chap XX
+# Electronix Microelectronics Chap 06
 Problems from the textbook: Microelectronics Circuit Analysis and Design, 4th Edition by Donald Neamen.

 Figures and notes for all `./subdir` examples, exercises, and problems for this